 Figure 7.2: The area over which calculations of fill volume are made, and names used in the description.

-Figure 7.3: Areas which are included and excluded from the analyses.
-The areas highlighted in grey (the interior of the water facility, the ponds and the rubbish tip) are excluded for the purposes of calculating volume.
-The cemetery (purple), the investigation area (prange) and the sports area (green) are provided as separate estimates.
+The areas highlighted in grey (the water facility, areas 1 and 2, the creek and the rubbish tip) are excluded for the purposes of calculating volume.
+The cemetery (purple), and the investigation areas (prange) are provided as separate estimates.
 In summary, "The Community" for which volume and cost is calculated (Tables 7.1 and 7.2) is the area highlighted in red, excluding all the shaded areas.